CesarF1204/note-app/README.md

    - Open your terminal and navigate to the project directory.
 Ex. `git pull https://github.com/CesarF1204/note-app`
    - Run the command `npm install` to install the required packages and dependencies.
    - Get the `.env` file provided by the owner and save it on the root folder.

+3. **Creating Database in MongoDB   :**
+   - Connect to mongodb://localhost:27017 and create database in MongoDB.
+   - Database name: note-app
+   - Collections: notes and users

 3. **Running the App Locally:**
    - After installing the dependencies, run the command `npm run start:dev` in your terminal.
    - Open your web browser and go to [http://localhost:3000](http://localhost:3000).